 Although there are various over-the-counter wart remedies, many are less effective on larger warts, and it can be difficult to keep topical medication applied to the hands and feet.
 Furthermore, those who elect to self-treat warts could mistake another type of skin growth for a wart, and some skin cancers are easily mistaken for warts.
 Freezing the wart with liquid nitrogen can be effective, but this method can also cause blisters and damage the surrounding skin.
 Multiple treatments may be required, as the deep root of the wart must be killed.

-At DermaHealth, we strive to remove the wart while leaving the integrity of the skin.
+At DermaHealth in Springfield, we strive to remove the wart while leaving the integrity of the skin.
 We accomplish this by injecting the wart with an antigen.
 The wart virus tends to “hide” from the body, so the body’s immune system doesn’t recognize and attack the wart.
 By injecting the wart with a known antigen, the immune system learns to recognize the wart virus and actively works to get rid of it, working from the inside and therefore not causing damage to the skin’s surface.
 This method of treatment not only gets rid of warts, but also is highly effective at building up a long-term immunity to warts.
 If you have multiple warts, an injection at every site isn’t necessary, as the body will attack and get rid of both the wart(s) injected and all others.
 Typically, only one injection is needed, but if the warts aren’t gone in six weeks, a second injection may be necessary.

 For more information and to see if you are a candidate for our wart removal services, schedule a free consultation with us today.